arnold on Feb 05, 2019

 Mobile Friendly and Responsive Design:

-The last thing that is important for managers to know about On-Site SEO is that Google is switching to mobile first indexing now that more than 50% of website traffic is through cell phones.
-Additionally, 80% of global traffic is predicted to be mobile by the end of 2018.
+The last thing that is important for managers to know about On-Site SEO is that Google uses mobile first indexing now that more than 50% of website traffic is through cell phones.
 What this means is that Google is ranking your website in the SERP’s by looking at the mobile version of your website.
 If your website is not mobile friendly then you will not rank as high as competitor’s websites that are mobile friendly.

-Responsive design is when your website automatically adjusts to the size of the screen it is showing on.
-Five years ago only a portion of websites were responsive but now the majority of websites are.
+Responsive design is when your website automatically adjusts the website to the size of the screen where it is being displayed.
+Seven years ago only a portion of websites were responsive but now the majority of websites are.
 If your website is not responsive then you need to get a new website that is responsive if you want to rank in the SERP as Google typically won’t show sites that are not responsive.

 Here is the link for the scan: https://testmysite.thinkwithgoogle.com/